jarthurgross/website/research/index.md

 with the [Math anywhere][mathanywhere] Chrome extension, which does a decent job).

+* *Rank deficiency and the Euclidean geometry of quantum states*, 2017 APS March Meeting, New Orleans, LA, March 13, 2017 (abstract: [A52.00002][aps17abs])
 * *Rank deficiency and the Euclidean geometry of quantum states*, CQuIC internal talk, Albuquerque, NM, October 26, 2016 ([browsercast][rdegqsbc])
 * *Fisher symmetry and the geometry of quantum states*, University of Sydney,